 - Start online pharmacy and let patients order medicines from your telemedicine app itself

 - Roll out mental health services as it will be the major challenge of people

 - Integrate remote patient monitoring module with your telemedicine app as remote care and hospital at home is the future of healthcare

 Are you planning to develop a telehealth app?
 Here is how we can help you to start the telehealth app business

 I’m sure that the top barriers bothering you are high development cost, compliance and the monthly bill for voice/video calls API.

-What if I present to you a ready-to-go white-label telemedicine app, that,
+What if I present to you our ready-to-go white-label telemedicine app.